Our Menu

 | 2.5

-Sandwiches
+Our Sandwiches

-includes a choice of pommes frites
+choice of pommes frites or dressed greens

 All your favorite coffee, tea, and espresso beverages available.